theoarav/Payday3ChallengeViewer/README.md

 # Payday 3 Challenge Viewer
+## ⚠ **WE ARE IN THE PROCESS OF REWRITING THE CODEBASE, PLEASE TAKE THIS INTO ACCOUNT WHEN OPENING PRs** ⚠
 This application allows you to check your challenge progression from outside the game and have an overall better experience tracking them, compared to the in-game one.

 # Features